Non-Domestic Rates privacy statement

 Why we collect information about you

-We collect and hold information about you, and those in your household, to administer your council house tenancy, assess your application for housing and meet our statutory homelessness obligations.
+We collect and hold information about you and your business, to administer and collect Non-Domestic Rates, including assessment of your entitlement to reliefs.
 We will comply with the Data Protection Act 1998 and retain your information in accordance with the Act.

-We will ask for your contact information and use this to contact you about services you may need or want.
+We will ask for your contact information and use this to contact you about your Non-Domestic Rates account.

 How we use your information

 We will use your information for the administration and collection of Non-Domestic Rates.
 We may also use your personal details to help prevent and detect crime and/or when required by law and if necessary share it with other public bodies for those purposes.
 We will not use your personal details for any other purpose without getting your consent first.

 Sharing your information